BEFORE YOU GO...

 - On-going AML screening of clients

-- Proper record-keeping for the AML practices in the organization
+- Proper record-keeping for the AML practices within the organisation

 - Any transaction above the “minimum cash transaction threshold” must be reported to the concerned authorities

-- Proper training of employees and an integrated AML compliance program
+- Employee training and an integrated AML compliance program